 The hefty camera bump includes primary, ultrawide, telephoto, and periscope options, along with a 3D ToF sensor.
 Of the four, only the primary sensor is a 1-inch model, but the rest pop in at 1/2.51 inches, which is still plenty large.
 Overall, the flexibility is excellent, as are the daytime images through the primary camera.
-Portrait mode can be a little tricky as different zoom lengths are modeled after Leica lenses, but you can toggle Zeiss True Color if you want more realistic hues.
+Portrait mode can be a little tricky as different zoom lengths are modeled after Leica lenses, but you can figure it out with a little practice.
 Noise is minimal, though there were occasions where the results had less resolvable detail.

 What makes it stand out:

 - Fingerprint sensor: In-display fingerprint readers are the go-to for most flagships, and Xiaomi’s is no slouch.
 It’s fast and accurate.